MentosIsGay/MentosIsGay/README.md

 Some of my biggest projects?
 1.A nitrotype bot
-2. 45 python projects in 3 days
+2.45 python projects in 3 days
-3. chugging 16oz water 11 secondd
+3.chugging 16oz water 11 secondd

-Nores for people
+Motivation for people
 1. It's okay to take breaks while coding, dont over work it!
 2. A fail is proof you are trying.
 3. Keep on going if it makes you happy